Bill Austin (American football, born 1928): Coaching career

-Austin rejoined Lombardi in Washington as an assistant in 1969, then took over as interim head coach when Lombardi died of cancer before the 1970 season on September 3.
+Austin rejoined Lombardi in Washington as an assistant in 1969, then took over as head coach when Lombardi died of cancer before the 1970 season on September 3.
 Dismissed by telephone after that 6–8 season, he returned to his role as an assistant coach in the NFL (and USFL) for the remainder of his career, including a stint as offensive line coach for the Giants in the early 1980s.

 Austin was inducted into the Oregon Sports Hall of Fame in 1982, and retired to Las Vegas in 1985.
 He died at age 84 at his home in Las Vegas in 2013.